meesern/meesern.github.com/_mm/source/draft/building-open-qwaq.html.markdown

 showed that `isql` was talking to odbc as expected but odbc was not hearing a squeak out of the openqwaq server.

 In response to a call out to the openQwaq forum Barbara Hohensee pointed me to another Ubuntu [OpenQwaq page, here,](https://sites.google.com/site/openqwaquserpraxisguide/home/advanced-user-guides/openqwaq-test-server-ubuntu) that you might want to look over.
+It lead me to install additional odbc packages that are only available as RPM and consequently require 'alien' as an RPM to dpkg manager.
+This can be installed through apt-get.

+    :::bash
+    wget ftp://ftp.pbone.net/mirror/dev.mysql.com/pub/Downloads/Connector-ODBC/3.51/mysql-connector-odbc-3.51.27-0.i386.rpm
+    wget ftp://ftp.pbone.net/mirror/dev.mysql.com/pub/Downloads/Connector-ODBC/5.1/mysql-connector-odbc-5.1.8-0.i386.rpm

+    sudo apt-get install alien dpkg-dev debhelper build-essential

+    alien